 Top 6 Translation Plugins for Your WordPress Site

-We get asked about translation a lot in our forums, which isn’t at all surprising – a good chunk of our members speak English as a second language.
-In fact, most of our support crew and developers are from non-English speaking countries – our staff covers 28 countries!
+We get asked about translation a lot in our support forums, which isn’t at all surprising – a good chunk of our members speak English as a second language.
+In fact, most of our support crew and developers are from non-English speaking countries – our staff is from more than 30 countries!

 One of the easiest ways to translate your WordPress site and backend is with a plugin, but it’s easy to feel overwhelmed when you start searching for the right plugin, plus it can be tricky because not all translation tools are equally effective and each works differently.

 This is the sixth post in our series on translating WordPress.
 Over the past week, we’ve featured a new post every day on translating different aspects of WordPress.
 If you have any requests please me know in the comments below.